aws-amplify/docs/js/start.md

 The code above imports only the API and PubSub category.
 To import the entire Amplify library use `import Amplify from 'aws-amplify'`.
 However, importing only the required categories is recommended as it will greatly reduce the final bundle size.
 {: .callout .callout--info}

-After restarting your app using `ng serve`, go back to `localhost:3000` in your browser and using dev tools you will see data being stored and retrieved in your backend from the console logs.
+After restarting your app using `ng serve` go back to your browser and using dev tools you will see data being stored and retrieved in your backend from the console logs.
 At any time you can open the AWS console for your new API directly by running the following command:

 ```terminal
 $ amplify console api